Learn ›

 Large Dogs (50–100 lbs) — 1200 mg Recommended

-Large dogs on therapeutic doses for pain or arthritis need 45–91 mg per dose.
-Using the 1200 mg product (40 mg/mL) keeps the volume manageable—around 1–2.3 mL per dose—so you’re not emptying a lower-concentration bottle in a week.
+Large dogs on higher serving sizes need 45–91 mg per serving.
+Using the 1200 mg product (40 mg/mL) keeps the volume manageable—around 1–2.3 mL per serving—so you’re not emptying a lower-concentration bottle in a week.

 Extra-Large Dogs (100+ lbs) & Multi-Pet Households — 2400 mg Recommended

-Giant breeds and households dosing multiple pets will get the best value from the 2400 mg bottle (80 mg/mL).
+Giant breeds and households serving multiple pets will get the best value from the 2400 mg bottle (80 mg/mL).
 At $0.083/mg retail and $0.071/mg on subscription, this is the most economical option.
-A 100 lb dog on a 2 mg/kg arthritis dose uses roughly 1.14 mL per dose—the bottle lasts about 13 days.
+A 100 lb dog on a daily serving uses roughly 1.14 mL per serving—the bottle lasts about 13 days.

-CBD for chronic conditions like arthritis is a daily commitment.
-Subscribe & Save locks in a 15% discount on every bottle, ships automatically on your schedule, and ensures you never run out mid-protocol.
+CBD as a daily supplement is an ongoing commitment.
+Subscribe & Save locks in a 15% discount on every bottle, ships automatically on your schedule, and ensures you never run out.

 Monthly Cost Estimates